 Residential students are permitted to host affiliate and non-affiliate guests in the residence halls.
 Read more information regarding the Barnard guest policy

 Will I be living just with other international students?

 VISP students will be housed throughout all of Barnard’s residence halls, as room availability permits.
-We ask that students submit their housing preferences by November 10 so that we may try to accommodate requests.
+We ask that students submit their housing preferences by a date provided so that we may try to accommodate requests.
 However, we cannot guarantee that requests will be granted.